makerdao/mips/MIP46/MIP46.md

 ### MIP46c1: Parameter Proposal Group Requirements

 Each prospective Parameter Proposal Group must fulfill and maintain a set of requirements in order to be recognized by the Governance Facilitators as a Parameter Proposal Group.
-Each Parameter Proposal group must announce its creation in the forum and respond to each of the points below.
+Each Parameter Proposal Group must announce its creation in the forum and respond to each of the points below.

 **Objectives** - The Parameter Proposal Group must lay out what high objective or objectives they are trying to achieve through their proposals.